Read This First

 Prompt 3: Provide 12 notable quotes from Existentialist philosophers.

-The central claim is this: Here are 12 notable quotes from existentialist philosophers.
+At the center is a simpler claim: Here are 12 notable quotes from existentialist philosophers.

 - “Life can only be understood backwards; but it must be lived forwards.”